 It should be clear by now that major authorities of the Hanabilah rejected the notion based on a shadh narration that Imam Ahmad was fine with the practice of touching and kissing the grave of the Prophet (ﷺ).
 Imagine to what khurafat such fatawa would lead.
 Yes, it would lead to the sceneries one can witness at Rafidi and Sufi shrines:

-And from the ignorance of this ‘Bro Hajji’ is that he justifies his willingness to wipe himself at and kiss a grave (Sunnah of Jews and Christians) with a shadh report instead holding onto the true position of the Salaf who discouraged such acts.
+And from the ignorance of this ‘Bro Hajji’ is that he justifies his willingness to wipe himself at and kiss a grave (Sunnah of Jews and Christians) with a shadh report instead holding unto the true position of the Salaf who discouraged such acts.
 Instead of actually educating the masses on how the Hanbali authorities understood that report and how they strongly discouraged people from kissing and touching the Prophet’s (ﷺ) grave, he is busy normalising such practices and boasting how he’d indulge in Rafidi-esque rituals of grave kissing.

 But then, why would a khurafi Sufi have the decency to do actual da’wah work (by warning against khurafat and whatever leads to shirk) anyway?
 This person doesn’t even know even Sufi authorities have stated that touching and kissing graves should be strictly avoided and that these foolish acts are done by foolish ignoramuses!